-Meanwhile, there are more options in Surigao City, from budget lodgings to hotels.
+There’s a lot of options in Surigao City for accommodation.
+There are budget lodgings to comfortable hotels in Surigao City.
 We stayed in a budget inn that’s walking distance from Pantalan Dos port, for P400 a room per night.
 If you want to reserve online, here are some budget inns you might consider:

 - Surigao Tourist Inn – P600 for 2 people/ check current rates here

 - Bee Hub Pension – P750 for 2 people/ check current rates here

 Similarly, there’s a lot of accommodations in Siargao.
 We stayed at Point 303 Resort in General Luna.
 I highly recommend Point 303 Resort since it’s near the beach for surfing, and it’s reasonably priced as well.
 As with other accommodations in the Philippines, it’s possible to haggle with the rate especially during off-peak season.

 Here are some affordable Siargao resorts along General Luna:

 - Point 303 Resort – P800-850 for 2 people/ 0910 989 0725/ Facebook page/ check current rates here